Kometa-Team/Kometa/docs/defaults/playlist.md

     1. Adds items from the source list which are not in Plex to Radarr

+???+ example "Example Template Adding Default Playlists"

+    The below is an example config.yml extract showing how to add some default playlists.

+    Click the :fontawesome-solid-circle-plus: icon to learn more

+    ```yaml
+    playlist_files:
+      - default: playlist
+        template_variables:
+          use_mcu: true #(1)!
+          use_xmen: false #(2)!
+    ```

+    1. Enable the default MCU playlist
+    2. Disable the default X-Men playlist

 ## Default Values

 These are lists provided for reference to show what values will be in use if you do no customization.  **These do not